-DHC's Trusts and Estates Law Group
+Trusts and Estates Law Practice

 Effective estate planning combines a knowledge of tax law and the ability to carry out a client’s wishes, often in the context of complex even adversarial family relationships.
-Members of the DHC Trusts & Estates Law department possess over fifty years of experience in achieving these goals.
+Members of our Trusts & Estates Law department possess over fifty years of experience in achieving these goals.
 Due to the increasing complexity and uncertainty of the tax law, it is critical to do advance planning for matters relating to asset distribution and healthcare.
 This is accomplished through wills, lifetime trusts, gifting, and lifetime transfer to future generations income tax and retirement planning.

-The DHC Trusts & Estates lawyers can be an invaluable source of guidance through these complex processes.
+Our Trusts & Estates lawyers can be an invaluable source of guidance through these complex processes.
 We listen to the needs and goals of our clients and develop a customized plan to preserve, protect, and transfer assets.
 Asset protection is also a field in which our Trusts & Estates Law department can provide guidance.
 We can help you develop an effective estate plan that will avoid the necessity of making decisions on a crisis basis during a time of grief.

-Members of our New York Trusts & Estates Law group have extensive experience in advising high net worth individuals on trusts & estates issues, including a variety of trust and estate planning options, tax issues, wealth transfers, asset valuation issues, family business transfer or continuation planning, estate accountings, and planning for retirement.
+Members of our Trusts & Estates group have extensive experience in advising high net worth individuals on trusts & estates issues, including a variety of trust and estate planning options, tax issues, wealth transfers, asset valuation issues, family business transfer or continuation planning, estate accountings, and planning for retirement.
 We also assist our clients in arranging for charitable giving including the organization and administration of charitable foundations and trusts, coordinated with their estate planning.

 In addition, it is important to integrate this tax planning with the advance appointment or designation of guardians, medical and financial powers of attorney, and healthcare powers to implement continuity of testamentary planning in the event of health issues affecting competency and the ability to continue financial and testamentary plans in the event of a disability.